IslandViewPTA/islandview-pta-site/site/content/event/kindergarten-coffee.md

 +++

 Celebrate the first day of Kindergarten with the Island View PTA!
-Enjoy coffee and treat in Room 88 after you drop off your brand new Kindergartener!
+Enjoy coffee and treats in Room 88 after you drop off your brand new Kindergartener!